JuliaInterop/CxxWrap.jl/README.md

 end
 ```

 Here, `ExtendedTypes` is a name that matches the module name passed to `create_module` on the C++ side.
 The `@wrapmodule` call works as before, but now the functions and types are defined in the existing `ExtendedTypes` module, and additional Julia code such as exports and macros can be defined.

 It is also possible to replace the `@wrapmodule` call with a call to `@readmodule` and then separately call `@wraptypes` and `@wrapfunctions`.
 This allows using the types before the functions get called, which is useful for overloading the `argument_overloads` with types defined on the C++ side.

 ## STL support

 Version 0.9 introduces basic support for the C++ standard library, with mappings for `std::vector` (`StdVector`) and `std::string` (`StdString`).
 To add support for e.g. vectors of your own type `World`, either just add methods that use an `std::vector<World>` as an argument, or manually wrap them using `jlcxx::stl::apply_stl<World>(mod);`.

 If the type `World` contains methods that take or return `std::` collections of type `World` or `World*`, however, you must first complete the type, so that CxxWrap can generate the type and the template specializations for the `std::` collections.
 In this case, you can add those methods to your type like this:

 ```
 jlcxx::stl::apply_stl<World*>(mod);
 mod.method("getSecondaryWorldVector", [](const World* p)->const std::vector<World*>& {
     return p->getSecondaries();
 });
 ```

-Linking wrappers using STL support requires adding `JlCxx::cxxwrap_julia_stl` to the `target_link_libraries` command in CMakeLists.txt.
+Linking wrappers using STL support requires adding `JlCxx::cxxwrap_julia_stl` to the `target_link_libraries` command in `CMakeLists.txt`.

 ## Breaking changes for CxxWrap 0.7

 * `JULIA_CPP_MODULE_BEGIN` and `JULIA_CPP_MODULE_END` no longer exists, define a function with return type `JLCXX_MODULE` in the global namespace instead.
   By default, the Julia side expects this function to be named `define_julia_module`, but another name can be chosen and passed as a second argument to `@wrapmodule`.

 * `wrap_modules` is removed, replace `wrap_modules(lib_file_path)` with:
   ```julia